AaronLasseigne/active_interaction/README.md

 # => 2
 ```

 Use a block to constrain the types of elements an array can contain.
+Note that
+you can only have one filter inside an array block, and it must not have a name.

 ``` rb
 array :birthdays do